mlswg/mls-architecture/draft-ietf-mls-architecture.md

 #### Authentication compromise: Ghost users and impersonations

-One important feature of MLS is that all Members know which other members are in the group at all times.
+One important property of MLS is that all Members know which other members are in the group at all times.
 If all Members of the group and the Authentication Service are honest, no parties other than the members of the current group can read and write messages protected by the protocol for that Group.

+This guarentee applies to the the cryptographic identities of the members, but these identities need to be bound to people in the physical world.
 Details about how to verify the identity of a client depend on the MLS Credential type used.
-For example, cryptographic verification of credentials can be largely performed autonomously (e.g. without user interaction) by the clients themselves for the `x509` Credential type.
-In contrast, when MLS clients use the `basic` Credential type, a larger degree of trust must be placed in a (likely) centralized authentication resource, or on out-of-band processes such as manual verification.
+For example, cryptographic verification of credentials can be largely performed autonomously (e.g., without user interaction) by the clients themselves for the `x509` Credential type.

+In contrast, when MLS clients use the `basic` Credential type, then some other mechanism must be used to verify identities.
+For instance the Authentication Service could operate some sort of directory server to provide keys, or users could potentially verify keys via some out-of-band mechanism.

 > **RECOMMENDATION:** Select the strongest MLS Credential type available among
 > the target members of an MLS group.

 If the AS is compromised, it could validate a (or generate a new) signature keypair for an attacker.
 Because a user can have many MLS clients running the MLS protocol, it possibly has many signature keypairs for multiple devices.
-These attacks could be very difficult to detect.

-> **RECOMMENDATION:** Provide a key transparency mechanism for the
-> Authentication Services to allow public verification of the credentials
-> authenticated by this service.

-Note that when a `basic` Credential is used, the Authentication Service also needs an out-of-band mechanism to verify the identity asserted in the Credential.

-In the case where an adversarial keypair is generated for a specific identity, an infrastructure without any transparency mechanism or out-of-band authentication mechanism could inject a malicious client into a group by impersonating a user.
-This is especially the case in large groups where the UI might not reflect all the changes back to the users.
+These attacks could be very difficult to detect, especially in large groups where the UI might not reflect all the changes back to the users.
+If the application participates in a key transparency mechanism in which it is possible to determine every key for a given user, then this then this would allow for the detection of surreptitiously created false credentials.

 > **RECOMMENDATION:** Make sure that MLS clients reflect all the membership
 > changes to the users as they happen.
 If a choice has to be made because the
-> number of notifications is too high, a public log should be maintained of the
+> number of notifications is too high, the client should provide a log of
 > state of the device so that the user can examine it.

+> **RECOMMENDATION:** Provide a key transparency mechanism for the
+> Authentication Services to allow public verification of the credentials
+> authenticated by this service.

 While the ways to handle MLS credentials are not defined by the protocol or the architecture documents, the MLS protocol has been designed with a mechanism that